Jacoposchenetti23/Jacoposchenetti23/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on NIBS techniques
-- 🌱 I’m currently learning EEG/MEG data analysis and improving my matlab skills
+- 🌱 I’m currently improving my matlab skills for M/EEG data analysis
 - 📫 How to reach me: jacopo.schenetti@studenti.unitn.it
 -->